“Democratic” and “Reactionary” aren’t words that you often hear used to describe the same political thinker, or the same belief system.

 Perhaps if the desire to defend “home rule” or whatever you call it had inspired more civil disobedience on the part of the right, things would have turned out differently.
 Perhaps if the decision to outlaw school prayer in Engel v.
 Vitale had proven unenforceable except by sending US Marshals to beat noncompliant ten and twelve-year-olds, we would have gotten our country back.

-Perhaps if 23 January 1973 had been America’s “Day of the Barricades” in which Congress and the President had no choice but to either reform the judiciary, or else order the army to machine-gun millions of civilians blocking the streets of every major city, then radically altering the constitution would still require the consent of Congress and the requisite three-fourths of the state legislatures.
+Perhaps if 23 January 1973 had been America’s “Day of the Barricades” in which Congress and the President had no choice but to either impose limits on judicial power, or else order the army to go all Tiananmen Square on millions of civilians blocking the streets of every major city, then radically altering the constitution would still require the consent of Congress and the requisite three-fourths of the state legislatures.